 Shipping Workbench as a “Manifesting” Station

 Think of the shipping workbench as a home base for shippers to rapidly identify picked orders, pack them up, and process them with carriers using a variety of workflows.
-Some organizations think of these types of stations as “manifesting” stations, although that tends to be associated more with “parcel manifesting” rather than full multi-carrier solutions like Pacejet.
-In a typical setup, the shipping workbench is used with one more shipping stations, each configured with appropriate printers, electronics scales, and perhaps wedge scanners, and then used to pack items into containers, weigh containers, record container dimensions/ weight, transact with carriers, print labels and paperwork, and then move containers down towards the dock staging areas.
+Some organizations think of these types of stations as “manifesting” stations, although that tends to be associated more with “parcel manifesting” rather than full multi-carrier, high-volume shipping solutions like Pacejet.
+In a typical high-volume shipping setup, the shipping workbench is used with more than one shipping stations, each configured with appropriate printers, electronics scales, and perhaps wedge scanners, and then used to pack items into containers, weigh containers, record container dimensions/ weight, transact with carriers, print labels and paperwork, and then move containers down towards the dock staging areas.

 Staging of Shipments as Ready to Pack and Ship